cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 * Full SimBrief Integration: Seamless integration with SimBrief allows for streamlined flight planning and execution.
 * AI Traffic Control: Manages AI traffic, providing instructions to both the user and AI-controlled aircraft, contributing to a dynamic and realistic airspace environment.

-# tablet
+# Tablet
-A tablet can be really handy, but I think its best use is for charts, which you can load up from a second screen's browser using Microsoft's official flight planner (https://planner.flightsimulator.com/) or the free repository at chartfox.org
+A tablet can be really handy, but I think its best use is for charts, which you can load up from a second screen's browser using [Microsoft's Xbox only official flight planner](https://planner.flightsimulator.com) or the free repository at [chartfox.org](https://chartfox.org)

 # Eye tracker
 You can just setup a tracker system for free with an android phone, droidcam phone app and windows app, trackAl on pc, and also openTrack.
 Works great.

 # X-Plane 12
+{{< notice tips>}}
+X-Plane 12 is the MOST realistic simulator, and the pro version is FAA certified.
+{{< /notice >}}

 X-Plane 12 is the latest version of the X-Plane flight simulation software, developed by Laminar Research.
 It is a highly realistic and advanced flight simulator aimed at aviation enthusiasts, flight training, and professional pilots.
 X-Plane is known for its detailed physics engine, realistic aircraft behavior, and support for a wide range of hardware and plugins.
 Work on Windows/macOS/Linux.

 {{< youtube U7bZmCCEQPM >}}